tastejs/todomvc/README.md

 ## Team

-As of early 2012, I'm happy to introduce two new core committers to the project:
+TodoMVC would not be possible without a strong team of [contributors](https://github.com/addyosmani/todomvc/contributors) helping push the project forward each day.
+In addition, we have a core project team composed of:

+* [Addy Osmani - Founder/Lead](http://github.com/addyosmani): Addy is a Developer Platform Engineer at Google who originally created TodoMVC.
+He oversees the project direction, drives expansion and helps lead core development with Sindre Sorhus (by far our most active contributor!).

+* [Sindre Sorhus - Lead Developer](https://github.com/sindresorhus): Sindre is a Web Developer who drives core development, quality control and application design for the project.
+His contributions have helped us ensure consistency and best practices are enforced wherever possible.

-* [Aaron Boushley](https://github.com/boushley): Aaron is a JavaScript developer with a keen interest in architectural frameworks and will be helping both standardize existing examples and improve the project as we work on expansion.
+* [Aaron Boushley - on leave](https://github.com/boushley): Aaron is a JavaScript developer with a keen interest in architectural frameworks and has helped both standardize existing examples and improve the project as we worked on expansion.
+He is currently taking a break from his open-source contributions at this time.

-* [Sindre Sorhus](https://github.com/sindresorhus): Sindre is a Web Developer who has been taking an interest in contributing to a number of open-source projects this year and will also be helping with project expansion and improvements to existing applications.

 ## Disclaimer